-If you desire to help others and serve the community, then a position with the Sheriff's Department may be for you.
-The application process for both full and part time positions is a multi-staged process and is designed to recruit quality Sheriff Department employees.
+If you have a desire to help others and serve the community, then a position with the Buchanan County Sheriff's Office may be for you.
+The application process for both full and part-time positions is a multi-staged process and is designed to recruit quality candidates.

-In order to be eligible for testing, all documents should be submitted at least 30 days before the examination for which you wish to be scheduled.
+In order to be eligible for testing, all required documents should be submitted at least 30 days before the examination date.

 After taking the examination, you will be notified within 30 days of the results of your examination and if you are eligible for further employment processing.
 Passing an examination does not guarantee employment.
-The names of the successful candidates are considered for further processing as positions within the Sheriff's Department become available.
-Your application is kept on file for a 12 month period.
+The names of the successful candidates are considered for further processing as positions within the Sheriff's Office become available.
+Your application is kept on file for a 12-month period.
 After 12 months, to be reconsidered for employment you must make a new application.

 When vacancies exist applicants from the established list will be notified for an interview.
 Rules established for the written test also apply to the interview process.

 If after your interview, there is a mutual employment interest, you must successfully complete a comprehensive background investigation, an oral screening board, a physical agility test, a medical and drug examination, and an interview with the Sheriff.